Schools with Phlebotomy Classes & Programs

 The Long Beach City College, a public two-year institution, offers a phlebotomy technician certificate of achievement as part of their medical assisting associate’s degree.
 It generally takes two academic years to complete.

 In California, Certified Phlebotomy Technician 1 (CPT 1) is the official job title for these professionals.
-This program is approved by the state and involves two courses in addition to a clinical portion.
-The first course, AH220, is a hands-on class involving the drawing of blood from a practice mannequin and later from one’s classmates.
+The state approves this program and involves two courses in addition to a clinical portion.
+The first course, AH220, is a hands-on class involving blood drawing from a practice mannequin and later from one’s classmates.
 It teaches safe procedures for the withdrawal, usage, and disposal of blood.
 The final course, AH220AD, offers students the opportunity to use their new blood-drawing skills under the supervision of licensed phlebotomists and clinical laboratory scientists.

 Students are required to spend at least 50 hours in a supervised medical center before completing the program.